smucclaw/sandbox/regina/pdpa/README.md

    2. tags in terminal
    3. combo of text with UD pos in browser
    4. combo of text with UD pos in svg format in the folder sandbox/regina/pdpa/ud_trees_svg .
 Note that this will only be generated when you exit the program unlike the other 3 visualisations
+3. Web app to visualise UD for text input by user on frontend
+   1. `source pdpaenv/bin/activate`
+   2. `streamlit run pdpa_ud_web.py`
+4. To open and see the ud.svg rendered, open the file in vsc and on it, do
+   1. shift + option + S (then release) and press O